 For students attending LABBB High School Programs, transition services are an inherent and ongoing process.
-This involves continuous assessment and development of academic skills, independent living skills, and vocational
+This involves continuous assessment and development of academic skills, independent living skills, and vocational training, in preparation for the transition to adult life.

 Academic Teachers, Vocational Counselors, Specialists, and Vocational Instructors collaborate to provide a full continuum of services and learning environments, where students understand the connection between school and work.